 An “at bat” is counted each time the player is at bat.
 At bats are not counted in specific circumstances, including:

-- The batter being hit by a pitch
+- The batter hit by a pitch

-- Sacrifice fly or sacrifice hit
+- A sacrifice fly or sacrifice hit

 - Base on balls

-- Inning ends while still at bat
+- The inning ends while still at bat

 - Wikipedia – Slugging Percentage